TriValleyCoderDojo/beginner-web/session1/10-advanced/README.md

 ## Style

-In the next session we will start learning how to add style to our story using html attributes and css.
+In the next session we will start learning how to add style to our story using html attributes and CSS.
 Here is an example to help get you excited about it.

-In Codepen we want to check the box next to CSS and then paste the following css code into the CSS box:
+In CodePen we want to check the box next to CSS and then paste the following css code into the CSS box:

 ```css
 body {